-- 11) Sponsor, organization sponsoring the project. - 12) Structure Number, Unique number assigned to a bridge. - 13) MPO, Metropolitan Planning Organization(s) which serve as the forum for cooperative transportation decision making for metropolitan planning areas as required by federal regulations.
+- 12) Structure Number, Unique number assigned to a bridge. - 13) MPO, Metropolitan Planning Organization(s) which serve as the forum for cooperative transportation decision making for metropolitan planning areas as required by federal regulations.
 There are three MPOs in New Jersey: DVRPC, NJTPA, and SJTPO. - 14) Phase of Work, classification which indicates the stage of development of a project as it moves through the project delivery process.
 See Glossary for more details. - 15) Fund, funding categories, assigned depending on the type of work.
 See glossary for more details. - 16) Fiscal Year, planned spending (in millions) per fiscal year, phase, and fund source.